 Yellow boxed (phrasal adjective): describes the notification that appears on the ship overview UI when another pilot has locked onto your ship.
 If that pilot attacks, the yellow box changes to red.
 This notification does not appear if the targeting pilot has fitted a passive targeting module.
 Submitted by MacGybo

-N.B.
+We'll continue to run rewards and add new terminology until this EVE Online glossary is unrivalled.
+If you have any additional EVE terminology to add before then, add a reply to this article!
 Some text has been slightly amended for grammar, clarity and brevity.
-The original posts can be found *here*, *here*, *here*, and here.
+The original posts can be found here, here, here, here, here, and here.
+Image credit: Razorien

 Created at .
 Page last updated at .